 “Blowin’ in the Wind,” however, was not made famous by Dylan, but by folk group Peter, Paul and Mary.
 Albert Grossman, who then managed Dylan, also managed Peter, Paul and Mary.
 Their version of the song, released as a single in 1963, sold 300,000 copies in the first week.
 By mid-July 1963, it was No. 2 on the Billboard pop chart and had sales exceeding one million copies.
 But it was Dylan’s songwriting that shone through on this and other songs of that era.

 See also at this website, “Dylan’s Hard Rain, 1962-1963,” a story on the history, reaction, and various interpretations of his song, “A Hard Rain’s A-Gonna Fall.”
 For additional stories on music, see the Annals of Music category page, and for politics, the Politics & Culture page.
-Thanks for visiting – and please consider supporting this website.
-Thank you. - Jack Doyle
+Thanks for visiting – and if you like what you see here, please make a donation to support this website.
+Thank you. – Jack Doyle

 Date Posted: 13 October 2008